Updated: Mar 7

 - Increase Essential Fatty acids – omega 3 oils – Fish oil, borage oil, avocado, coconut oil, nuts and seeds.

 - Antioxidant rich diet – berries, dark organic chocolate, green tea, cloves, turmeric, cacao powder, cinnamon, pecans, artichokes, goji berries (soaked in boiling water over night), kale, red cabbage, beetroots.

 - Increase use of anti-inflammatory spices – turmeric, cinnamon, cardamon and ginger – use daily.

-- Water – 33ml of water per body weight daily – Crucial for healing – blood cleansing, lymphatics, bowel
+- Water – 33ml of water per body weight daily – Crucial for healing – blood cleansing, lymphatic support & clearing the bowels.

 - Mushrooms – modulate the immune system, stimulate the production of natural T killer cells – Reishi is specific for adrenal support